Canon 7D vs Nikon D3100

 Studio photographers will appreciate that the Canon 7D (unlike the D3100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the D3100 have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the D3100 have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the D3100 was followed by the Nikon D3200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 7D and D3100 can be found, respectively, in the Canon 7D Manual (free pdf) or the online Nikon D3100 Manual.

 So what conclusions can be drawn?
 Is the Canon 7D better than the Nikon D3100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.